oauth-wg/oauth-selective-disclosure-jwt/main.md

 Verifiers MUST follow [@RFC8725] for checking the SD-JWT and, if signed, the SD-JWT Release.

-A verifier needs to go through (at least) the following steps before trusting/using any of the contents of an SD-JWT:
+Verifiers MUST go through (at least) the following steps before trusting/using any of the contents of an SD-JWT:

  1. Determine if holder binding is to be checked for the SD-JWT.
 Refer to (#holder_binding_security) for details.